grafana/pyroscope/docs/sources/configure-server/about-server-api.md

 The `timeline` field represents the time series for the profile.
 Pyroscope pre-computes the step interval (resolution) of the timeline using the query interval (`from` and `until`).
 The minimum step interval is 10 seconds.

-The raw profile sample data is down-sampled to the step interval (resolution) using an aggregation function (currently only `sum` is supported).
+The raw profile sample data is down-sampled to the step interval (resolution) using an aggregation function.
+Currently only `sum` is supported.

 A timeline contains a start time, a list of sample values and the step interval: